SimonMaracine/ntp-version-tracker/README.md

 ---

 Optionally, data can be periodically exported into the `JSON` format.
-This is done in a **separate thread**, as exporting can be done at any point, not only at shutdown time and IO operations can take time.
+This is done in a **separate thread**, as exporting can occur at any point, not only at shutdown time and IO operations can take time.
 Right now, data is only exported to the disk, but it could just as well be transmitted over the network.